 GROUP BY country;

-The above query returns the minimum purchase history of each country such as Canada, USA, Australia, and the UK has less purchase history of 70, 45, 55, and 27 respectively.
+The above query returns the minimum purchase history of each country, such as Canada, the USA, Australia, and the UK, which have less than 70, 45, 55, and 27 purchase histories, respectively.

-The subquery is the query within another query and you can use the MIN() function with the subquery to get the minimum value and use the returned value from the subquery with the main query.
+The subquery is a query within another query.
+You can use the MIN() function with the subquery to get the minimum value and use the returned value from the subquery with the main query.

 Let’s say you have a table ‘customers’ with the following data.

-Now you want to find the customer with minimum purchase history in the country USA, use the below query.
+Use the query below to find the customer with the minimum purchase history in the USA.

 SELECT